hashicorp/terraform-provider-google/website/docs/r/cloud_run_service.html.markdown

 * `port` -
   (Optional)
   Port number to access on the container.
 Number must be in the range 1 to 65535.
+  If not specified, defaults to the same value as container.ports[0].containerPort.

 <a name="nested_http_get"></a>The `http_get` block supports:

 * `path` -
   (Optional)
   Path to access on the HTTP server.
 If set, it should not be empty string.

+* `port` -
+  (Optional)
+  Port number to access on the container.
+Number must be in the range 1 to 65535.
+  If not specified, defaults to the same value as container.ports[0].containerPort.

 * `http_headers` -
   (Optional)